10 Best Herbal Capsules For Headaches

 vitex agnus-castus capsule

-Vitex agnus-castus, commonly known as chasteberry, is a herbal remedy that has been traditionally used to support hormonal balance and alleviate symptoms related to menstrual cycles.
+Vitex agnus-castus, commonly known as chasteberry, is a traditional herbal remedy that has been used for centuries to support hormonal balance and alleviate symptoms associated with menstrual discomfort.

-As with any supplement, it is important to consult a healthcare provider before use, especially for individuals with existing medical conditions or those taking other medications.
+As with any supplement, it is advisable to consult a healthcare professional before starting a new regimen, especially if you have underlying health conditions or are taking other medications.

 3. St. john's wort (Hypericum perforatum)